OctopusDeploy/docs/docs/octopus-cloud/migrations.md

 ### Proof of Concept Deployments

 Set up a couple of sample projects to deploy to your servers.
-This will be a final "plugs-out" test to ensure you are ready to start your migration.
+That will be a final "plugs-out" test to ensure you are ready to start your migration.

 ## Migration